-88. Greece has used the IPCC good practice guidance to estimate CO2 emissions, and a default methodology and country-specific EFs to estimate CH4 and N2O emissions from the incineration of clinical waste.
+88. Greece has used the IPCC good practice guidance to estimate CO_2 emissions, and a default methodology and country-specific EFs to estimate CH_4 and N_2O emissions from the incineration of clinical waste.
 The Party mentioned in its NIR that there is no other incineration plant for any other type of waste, only the one for clinical waste.
 However, the ERT noted that the Hellenic Statistical Authority lists a significant amount of "other waste" without energy recovery and a larger amount of waste incinerated with energy recovery.
 The Party mentioned that the "other waste" is accounted for in the energy sector.
-The ERT recommends that Greece improve the information provided in the waste incineration subchapter in the NIR by including more detailed documentation on the waste incinerated with and without energy recovery.
+The ERT recommends that Greece improve the information provided in the waste incinerated with and without energy recovery.